CraftAcademyLabs/ca_course/guides/ionic-fonts.md

 Add the font file to the `src/assets/fonts` folder.

-Open upp the variables.scss and add this underneath the commented out code about `Shared Variables`.
+Open upp the variables.scss and add it to the bottom of the file, under `// Fonts`

 ```scss
 @font-face {